Coombe Hill Canal: History

-The canal was authorised in 1792 and was probably open in 1796.
+The canal was authorised by the Leigh and Deerhurst Canal Act 1792 (32 Geo.
+3. c.
+83) and was probably open in 1796.
 The cost of construction was about £5,000 and the completed canal could take barges of 60-70 tons.

 It was meant to carry goods to Cheltenham but the local geography made that impossible.
 There was a gap of nearly five miles between the canal and the town, so the canal was not as useful as it might have been.

 In 1810 the canal was leased to a group of three men for £400 per annum.
 In 1822 the canal was leased to a number of committeemen from the Worcester and Birmingham Canal.
 In 1829 they renewed their lease for another 21 years at £500 per year and in 1844 offered to buy the canal for £8,750, but they later withdrew the offer.
 In 1849 the lease was taken up by the Staffordshire and Worcestershire Canal, which was unable to make the canal pay, and when it surrendered the lease in 1867 cargo fell to 1,800 tons per annum.
 The Coombe Hill Canal Company then asked the engineer of the Gloucester and Sharpness Canal to provide a report.
 The report took the view that the canal could not be made profitable and it would be best turned into an oyster bed.
 Despite this the canal company tried to run the canal itself for a few years before selling it for £520 in 1871.

 The canal was resold for £1,000 in 1873 but in 1876 it was abandoned under the Coombe Hill Canal Navigation (Abandonment) Act 1876 (39 & 40 Vict. c. xxx) due to the new owners being unable to afford to repair flood damage to the lock that connected it to the River Severn.

-SSSI Status
+SSSI status

 In 1954 the canal and certain fenland and flood meadow areas were notified as a biological Site of Special Scientific Interest and renotified in 1995 for boundary alterations.
 In 1999 the meadows around the middle of the canal were purchased by the Gloucestershire Wildlife Trust, which is restoring the wetland.
 The meadows are on either side of the canal.
 The canal is the home of a number of rare and uncommon beetle species, and of two species of fly that have not been found anywhere else in the UK.